K4 Curriculum

 • Challenges creativity while developing the imagination

-• Strengthens the development of large/fine motor skills
+• Strengthens the development of large- and fine-motor skills

 • Encourages problem-solving and critical-thinking skills